RPrasetyoB/payment/README.md

 - the API server is ready to be consumed at http://localhost:3000

 **Note**:
-If you encounter issues with fetching data or connecting to the database, please don't hesitate to contact me.
+If you encounter issues with fetching data or connecting to the database, try resend request again.
+And if still get issue please don't hesitate to contact me.
 Since I'm using a free account on Supabase, the database may freeze if it's not used for a while